Azure/Industrial-IoT/docs/industrial_iot_deployment.md

     Global Cloud or government-specific independent deployments of Microsoft Azure.

     ``` bash
+    [13:57:12 INF] Application RunMode is not configured, default will be used: Full
+    [13:57:25 INF] Starting full deployment of Industrial IoT solution.
     Please select Azure environment to use:

     Available Azure environments: